 Physical activity is protective against health conditions such heart disease, type 2 diabetes and certain cancers.
 It also helps to reduce the prevalence of overweight and obesity.
-Fewer than half of Waitemata adults are regularly physically active and undertake at least 30 minutes of exercise five days per week.
-Asian people were the least likely to be physically active (31%).
+Fewer than half of Waitematā adults are regularly physically active and undertake at least 30 minutes of exercise five days per week.
+Asian people were the least likely to be physically active (39%).
 Active travel to work or school is a good source of physical activity.
-Just under half of New Zealand school children walk, cycle or otherwise travel actively to school.
-Māori (53%) and Pacific (56%) are a more likely to travel actively to school than Asian (48%) and European/Other children (45%; NZ Health Survey 2011).
+Fewer than two in five children use active transport to school.
+Māori (54%) are a more likely to travel actively to school than Pacific (41%) and Asian children (39 %; NZ Health Survey 2014-17).
 Amongst employed adults, 6.5% in Auckland Region biked, walked or jogged to work (Census 2013).

 Obesity is associated with a wide range of health conditions including cardiovascular disease, various types of cancer, type 2 diabetes, kidney disease, osteoarthritis, gout, gallstones, complications of pregnancy and mental health issues.
 For adults, obesity is defined here as a body mass index (BMI) of 30 or above, and for children obesity is defined as a BMI above Cole cut-offs (international standard reference points for BMI by age and gender).
-Almost half (49%) of women and 62% of men in Waitemata are overweight or obese.
-Almost one in four (23%) of our adult population is obese (up from 20% in 2006/07), compared to 30% of the national population.
-Obesity is much more common in our Māori (43%) and Pacific (65%) populations and much less common in our Asian population (14%).
-Amongst children aged 2-14 years, 11% of Māori children and 23% of Pacific children are obese, and just over 5% of European/Other and Asian children.
-Overall, 7.6% of Waitemata children are obese and 25.5% are overweight or obese.
+Over half (54%) of women and 68% of men in Waitematā are overweight or obese.
+One in four (25%) of our adult population is obese (up from 20% in 2006/07), compared to 31% of the national population.
+Obesity is much more common in our Māori (42%) and Pacific (68%) populations and much less common in our Asian population (11%).
+Amongst children aged 2-14 years, 10% of Māori children and 25% of Pacific children are obese, and 8% of Asian children.
+Overall, 9% of Waitematā children are obese and 26% are overweight or obese (NZ Health Survey 2014-17).

-Figure 5.2.2:

-Obesity (age-standardised) by age group and ethnicity, 2011-13
+Figure 5.2.2: Obesity (age-standardised) by age group and ethnicity, 2014-17

-Source: NZ Health Survey 2011-2013; obesity defined as bodymass index >= 30 (adults) or above Cole cut-offs (children)
+Source: NZ Health Survey 2014-2017; obesity defined as bodymass index >= 30 (adults) or above Cole cut-offs (children)